Intro to JupyterHubs

 Start up

-After we select our server type and click on start, JupyterHub will allocate our instance using Amazon Web Services (AWS).
+After we select our server type and click on start, JupyterHub will allocate our virtual machine.
 This may take several minutes.

 Jupyterhub Spawning